manuelkiessling/platform-health-viewer/README.md

 	rake demodata:remove

+## Feeding real data into your PHV server

+As mentioned above, the goal is to make feeding data into PHV as simple as possible, while allowing the data to come from whatever source you have.
+This is why I decided to use a simple, lightweight and very common protocol for pushing events into the PHV database: HTTP.

+This way, it's really simple to collect all the data you need.
+Issueing HTTP requests can be done from any Unix command line, using _curl_.
+Your programming environment of choice, like Rails or PHP, very likely allows you to make HTTP calls in a straight-forward manner.

 ## Troubleshooting

 If you receive a "Errno::ECONNREFUSED" error message when opening PHV in your browser, then this is because CouchDB is not running or can't be connected.